The delivery test: is this a Chou draft?

 Chou is one of the least item-dependent heroes in the game.
 His spike is not an item.
 His spike is level 4 with Flicker off cooldown.
 That is the moment he goes from a mediocre EXP laner to a hero who can delete any squishy on the map.

 The first item that matters is Tough Boots, not for the magic defense but for the 30% CC duration reduction, because the one thing that stops a Chou combo is being stunned or rooted during the approach.
-The second item is Blade of Heptaseas, usually completed somewhere in the 6-to-8-minute window depending on lane state.
-The Heptaseas burst proc after a skill, combined with the passive-enhanced auto and the 400 base damage on the first ult cast, is enough to kill a 70%-HP squishy without any help from the team.
+The second item is Blade of the Heptaseas, usually completed somewhere in the 6-to-8-minute window depending on lane state.
+The Heptaseas Ambush proc (160 plus 40% Physical Attack as bonus damage after 5 seconds out of combat) combined with the passive-enhanced auto and the 400 base damage on the first ult cast is enough to kill a 70%-HP squishy without any help from the team.

-The moment Tough Boots plus Heptaseas come online, a Chou with Flicker up can walk into fog, S1 three times to knockup, S2 to close the final gap under Control Immunity, ult the target for the 400 (+200% Extra Physical Attack) kick, then Flicker backward to drag them behind your frontline before the second ult cast chases up and finishes the 480 total.
+The moment Tough Boots plus Heptaseas come online, a Chou with Flicker up can walk into fog, S1 three times to knockup, S2 to close the final gap under Control Immunity, ult the target for the first kick, then Flicker backward to drag them behind your frontline before the second ult cast chases up.
 This is the combo that defines Chou at every rank from Legend to Mythical Glory.
 Practice it until the full sequence takes under 1.5 seconds.
 Any longer and Purify or Flicker comes off the target before the second cast lands.

 After Heptaseas the build diverges on whether your team needs damage or a tank.
 That conversation is the next section.